 Why You Should Exfoliate Your Skin

 Your skin is constantly repairing and replacing itself.
 Because of this, you can be left with layers upon layers of dead skin all over your body.
-Exfoliating helps rid your body of these leftover dead skin cells, revealing healthier, brighter skin immediately after.
+Exfoliating helps rid your body of these leftover dead skin cells, revealing healthier and brighter skin.

 While brighter skin is certainly a perk, exfoliation can actually help improve the health of your skin as well.
-If your skin is riddled with dead cells, your skin care products may not be able to penetrate deep into the skin and do their work.
-By removing the top-most layer of skin, you’re making it easier for your topical skin treatments to sink deep below the surface where they could make a difference.
+If your skin is riddled with dead cells, your skin care products may not be able to penetrate and do their work.
+By removing the top-most layer of skin, you’re making it easier for your topical treatments to sink deep below the surface where they could make a difference.

 If you have acne-prone skin, exfoliation can help clear out clogged pores that often lead to breakouts.
 It can also help fade acne scars faster by accelerating skin cell turnover and stimulating collagen production.